Why It Works

 I've gone on record as saying that mussels are the easiest choose-your-own-adventure one-pot meal around, and I intend to prove it to you.
 This version uses my standard steamed mussel technique and combines it with flavors from Central Thailand to create a dish whose basic process is pretty much identical to the French version, but whose end results are entirely different.
 All it takes is some curry paste, some coconut milk, and a few other odds and ends.

-- 1/2 teaspoon dried Thai chilies or red chili flakes
+1/2 teaspoon dried Thai chiles or red chile flakes

-- 1 small Thai or Serrano chili, thinly sliced
+1 small Thai or serrano chile, thinly sliced

 Combine cilantro stems, half of garlic, half of shallot, coriander seed, dried chili, lime zest and a small pinch of kosher salt in a mortar and pestle.
 Pound and grind until a smooth paste is formed.